-This Part shall apply to the Solicitation of all goods, services and construction by the County which are governed by the County purchasing ordinance (sections 2-51-2-57 of the County Code, as may be amended), including, but not limited to, every contract or other agreement between the County and any governmental agency, quasi-governmental agency, corporation, vendor, or contractor, under which the agency, corporation, vendor, or contractor, under which the agency, corporation, vendor, or contractor or remuneration from the County for the purpose of contracting with businesses to perform construction, professional services, goods, or other services contracts, or for the purpose of directly or indirectly purchasing goods or services for the purpose of the purpose of directly or indirectly purchasing goods or services for the purpose of the purpose of directly or indirectly purchasing goods or services for the purpose of the purpose of directly or indirectly purchasing goods or services for the purpose of directly or indirectly purchasing goods or services for the purpose of directly or indirectly purchasing goods or services for the purpose of directly or indirectly purchasing goods or services for the purpose of directly or indirectly purchasing goods or services for the purpose of directly or indirectly purchasing goods or services for the purpose of directly or indirectly purchasing goods or services for the purpose of directly purchasing goods or services for the purpose of directly purchasing goods or services for the purpose of directly purchasing goods or services for the purpose of directly purchasing goods or services for the purpose of directly purchasing goods or services for the purpose of directly purchasing goods or services for the purpose of directly purchasing goods or services for the purpose of directly purpose of directly purchasing goods or services for the purpose of directly purpose of directly purpose of directly purpose of directly purpose directly purpose of directly purpose of direct use by the County.
-As such, the County shall require the agency, corporation, vendor, or contractor to comply with this EBO Program Code\EBO Ordinance in the solicitation, the award, and administration of that contract or agreement, provided; however, that the following categories of contracts shall be excluded from the scope and application of this EBO Program:
+This Part shall apply to the Solicitation of all goods, services and construction by the county which are governed by the County purchasing ordinance (sections 2-51-2-57 of the County Code, as may be amended). including, but not limited to, every contract or other agreement between the County and any governmental agency, quasi-governmental agency, corporation, vendor, or contractor, under which the agency, corporation, vendor, or contractor directly or indirectly receives any fiscal assistance or remuneration from the County for the purpose of contracting with businesses to perform construction, professional services, goods, or other services contracts, or for the purpose of directly or indirectly purchasing goods or services for use by the County.
+As such, the County shall require the agency, corporation, vendor, or contractor to comply with this EBO Program Code in the solicitation, the award, and administration of that contract or agreement, provided; however, that the following categories of contracts shall be excluded from the scope and application of this EBO Program: